fab966/digi-faq/README.md

   - Use the plain text field for concise answers for schema markup.
 - Drag and drop to reorder questions.
 - Adjust styling by modifying CSS classes if desired.
-- The module will automatically inject valid FAQPage JSON-LD schema into the page`s ``.
+- The module will automatically inject valid FAQPage JSON-LD schema into the page.

 ## Output Examples